m3db/m3/docs/operational_guide/namespace_changes.md

 ### repairEnabled

-This feature is currently not implemented.
+If enabled, the M3DB nodes will attempt to compare the data they own with the data of their peers and emit metrics about any discrepancies.
+This feature is experimental and we do not recommend enabling it under any circumstances.

 ### retentionOptions